giantswarm/docs/src/content/tutorials/access-management/authorization/index.md

         add-additional-admins: true
 ```

-Alternatively, the following scopes will result the roleBinding to be applied in namespaces belonging to organizations which _DO NOT_ carry the `add-additional-admins=false` label.
+Alternatively, the following scopes will result the role binding to be applied in namespaces belonging to organizations which **not** carry the `add-additional-admins=false` label.

 ```yaml
 ...